danhirschi/types_timecode/README.md

 00:10:00;02
 00:10:00;03
 ```
-Timecode is used in edit decision lists (EDL) and in AsRun logs (documenting the time of broadcast elements in a playlist),
+Timecode is used in edit decision lists (EDL), in AsRun logs (documenting the time of broadcast elements in a playlist), and in some edit project files.

 Drop frame timecode is also defined for 59.94 FPS